TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 ### 2) EC2 Amazon Machine Images (AMI)
 Basically the virtual machine

-An AMI is a template document that contains the OS and application software info to include on the EC2's root data volume.
-A particular AMI will be available in only a single region—although there will often be images with identical functionality in all regions.
+* An AMI is a template document that contains the OS and application software info to include on the EC2's root data volume.
+* A particular AMI will be available in only a single region—although there will often be images with identical functionality in all regions.
-You can choose based on region, OS, architecture (32 vs 64) launch permissions or storage (instance vs ebs)
+* You can use AMIS to move an Ec2 volume from one AZ to another You can choose based on region, OS, architecture (32 vs 64) launch permissions or storage (instance vs ebs)

 * Amazon Quick Start AMIs - officially supported.